Breast Augmentation Surgery

 Some long-term things you should also consider:

-- Breast implants must be regularly checked for leaking, sometimes with an ultrasound
+Breast implants must be regularly checked for leaking.
+This sometimes uses an ultrasound

-- A second surgery will be needed to remove or at some point replace the implant.
-Implants
+You will need a second surgery to remove or replace the implant.
+Implants are not

 It’s important to know that most health insurance plans will not cover cosmetic breast